 We seek a world where speakers of all languages will have equal digital opportunities and share knowledge.

 The goal of Translation Commons’s Language Digitization Initiative (LDI) is to provide a vast array of resources such as toolkits, pilot studies, guidelines, and training to indigenous communities in order to improve their access to information.
 Through our strategic plan we present a methodology that can easily be utilized by non-technical users to meet the particular needs of their native language.
-By using Translation Commons’s network of volunteer experts and partnering with many organizations including UNESCO’s International Decade of Indigenous Languages (IDIL), we are hoping to provide solutions that are desperately needed to bring every language in the world successfully onto the digital platform.
+The Translation Commons’s team of experts and partners from many organizations including UNESCO’s International Decade of Indigenous Languages (IDIL), are hoping to provide solutions that are desperately needed to bring every language in the world successfully onto the digital platform.

 We believe in the power of language to keep indigenous cultures alive!